gomathishankar28/ms2_desi_wagon/README.md

 ## **Features to be implemented in future**
 *   A google sign in to place the  order for user validation.
 *   Autocomplete option for form fields in place_order form.
-*   Specific data validation for all the input fields in the form.

 ## **Technologies used**
 ### **Languages**
 *   HTML